n-kostadinov/n-kostadinov.github.io/_posts/2017-01-29-implementing-neural-network-from-scratch.md

 test_features, test_targets = test_data.drop(target_fields, axis=1), test_data[target_fields]
 {% endhighlight %}

-Usually you would like to make one more split and create a validation set in order to observe and control the bias and variance of the neural network.
+Usually, you would like to make one more split and create a validation set in order to observe and control the bias and variance of the neural network.
 Although this is EXTREMELY important, I will skip this step here, as I want to focus on the network implementation.
-If you want to learn more about identifying and controlling bias and variance you can take a look at andrew ng's lecture <a href="https://youtu.be/tTSssB9OuI4" target="_blank">Machine learning W6 4 Diagnosing Bias vs Variance</a>.
+If you want to learn more about identifying and controlling bias and variance you can take a look at Andrew NG's lecture <a href="https://youtu.be/tTSssB9OuI4" target="_blank">Machine learning W6 4 Diagnosing Bias vs Variance</a>.

 So let's implement the neural network:
 {% highlight python %}